rust-lang-nursery/rust-cookbook/src/concurrency/thread/threadpool-walk.md

-[ex-threadpool-walk]: #ex-threadpool-walk
-<a name="ex-threadpool-walk"></a>

 ## Calculate SHA1 sum of iso files concurrently

 [![threadpool-badge]][threadpool] [![num_cpus-badge]][num_cpus] [![walkdir-badge]][walkdir] [![ring-badge]][ring] [![cat-concurrency-badge]][cat-concurrency][![cat-filesystem-badge]][cat-filesystem]

-This example calculates the SHA1 for every file present in the current directory.
-A threadpool is created using the number of cpus present in the system with [`num_cpus::get`].
-Then every returned by [`Walkdir::new`] is passed into this pool to perform the operations of reading and computing SHA1.
-At the end the program waits for all jobs to finish.
-To get better results, compile this program in release mode.
+This example calculates the SHA1 for every file with iso extension in the current directory.
+A threadpool generates threads equal to the number of cores present in the system found with [`num_cpus::get`].  [`Walkdir::new`] iterates the current directory and calls [`execute`] to perform the operations of reading and computing SHA1 hash.

 ```rust,no_run
 # #[macro_use]